United Food Suppliers (UFS)

 - Apex Sharing Overkill: Jumping to custom Apex sharing for regional suppliers when standard Criteria-Based Sharing or Account Teams would suffice.

-- Middleware Over-engineering: Proposing an expensive ETL tool for simple flat-file uploads from legacy warehouse systems that only require a basic REST ingest.
+- Middleware Over-engineering: Proposing an expensive ETL tool for flat-file uploads from legacy warehouse systems that only require a basic REST ingest.

 Strong Patterns